-17.4.8 US Progress of War
+17.3.7 US Progress of War

-If the USA is in the war, The Allies must liberate ≥ 3 Japanese Controlled Named Locations this next season as the Home population demands action.
-If unable to take three (3), then adds one Marker to the Turn Track which will bring the Victory conditions forward one (1) month.
+If the USA is in the war, The Allies must liberate ≥3 Japanese Controlled Named Locations this next season of the Home population demands action.
+If unable to take three (3), then ads one Marker to the Trun Track which will bring the Victory conditions forward one (1) month.